gromacs/gromacs/docs/dev-manual/change-management.rst

     ssh-keygen -t rsa -C "your.email@address.com"
     cat ~/.ssh/id_rsa.pub

-Copy the output of the last command, got to gitlab.com, find you user in the right top corner and select settings.
+Copy the output of the last command, go to gitlab.com, click your user symbol in the right top corner of the panel to the left, and select Preferences.

-Chose SSH keys in the menu on the left and past your key in the text field.
+Choose SSH keys in the menu on the left and paste your key in the text field.

 Creating issues
 ---------------

 The meta-level code design and discussions is organised in issues and visible at https://gitlab.com/gromacs/gromacs/-/issues.
-Please check if if your issue or a similar issue already exists before creating a new one.
+Please check if your issue, or a similar issue, already exists before creating a new one.
 See :doc:`reportstyle` for more information.

-Note that all Redmine issues have been transferred to gitlab with the same issue numbers as used in gitlab.
+Note that all Redmine issues have been transferred to gitlab retaining the original issue number from Redmine.
 However, comments and discussion are now represented by gitlab user `@acmnpv <https://gitlab.com/acmnpv>`__ - the original authors are found inline at the bottom of the comments.